 Marija Dravinec / Stritarjeva Ulica 6 / SI6000 Koper / VAT: 76971325 / Slovenia – EU

 GOODS ARE V.A.T.
 FREE ACCORDING TO ARTICLE 46.
 PARA a LAW ON V.A.T.
 The exporter of the products covered by this document declares that, except where otherwise, clearly indicated, these products are of Slovenia Europe preferential origin.
 Payment conditions: 100% advance before dispatch.

-Jet aerators find application in industries and have rarely been used in municipal treatment plants.
-They have low alpha factors like fine pore diffusers, do not foul and suffer low SAEs due to the need to pump water and compress air.
+Jet aerator finds application in industries and has rarely been used in municipal treatment plants.
+They have low alpha factors like fine pore diffuser, do not foul and suffer low SAE due to the need to pump water and compress air.

 • The next two columns show process water efficiency, at 2 mg/L DO concentration.
-Two columns are needed for the effectiveness of the fine pore, and fine bubble devices will vary with SRT.
-Long SRT systems remove surfactants more rapidly, which elevates the alpha factor.
+Two columns are needed for the effectiveness of the fine pore, and excellent bubble devices will vary with SRT.
+Extended SRT systems remove surfactants more rapidly, which elevates the Alpha reason.

 • The data in the table are supported by published tests, but there can be site-specific considerations that alter the results.
 The table results should not be used as a general guideline and not for design.
 Aeration efficiency should always be verified by transfer testing.

 • Blowers are compressors operating at low pressure, and they are needed for all subsurface aeration systems.

 • Blowers often restrict the flexibility of an aeration system, because they are limited “turn up” and “turn down” range.